AHS Public Surveys

 Alberta Community Health Survey

-Alberta Health and Alberta Health Services are conducting a random and confidential survey which asks Albertans about their health, the factors that affect their health and their use of healthcare services.
+Ministry of Primary and Preventative Health Services and Health Shared Services are conducting a random and confidential survey which asks Albertans about their health, the factors that affect their health and their use of healthcare services.

 Landline and cellphone numbers from around the province have been randomly selected to participate in this survey so that a representative view of adults across the whole province will be obtained.

-The information will be used by the provincial Ministry of Health to evaluate and plan public health programs for Albertans.
+The information will be used by the Ministry of Primary and Preventative Health Services to evaluate and plan public health programs for Albertans.

-Alberta Health Services will use the data for health status reporting and service and delivery planning.
+Health Shared Services will use the data for health status reporting and service and delivery planning.

 Patient Experience Surveys